CODERNSINGH/Learning-ReactJS/Lectures/Day 23/Notes.md

   here props state and other things are little bit different

-Reder method is life cyle method wehn react load it alos load some components
+* Reder method is life cyle method wehn react load it alos load some components in short loading html